2002–03 NFL playoffs: NFC: Atlanta Falcons 27, Green Bay Packers 7

-The Packers suffered their first home playoff loss in franchise history as the Falcons forced five turnovers and limited Green Bay to only one touchdown.
+The Packers suffered their first home playoff loss in franchise history as the Falcons forced five turnovers and limited the Packers to only one touchdown.
 22-year-old quarterback Michael Vick passed for 117 yards and rushed for 64 yards.
 The Packers, playing without Pro Bowl safety Darren Sharper and their top receiver Terry Glenn due to injuries, fell down 24–0 in the first half and could not recover.
-Green Bay quarterback Brett Favre threw two interceptions and lost a fumble, while Ryan Longwell missed two field goals.
+Packers quarterback Brett Favre threw two interceptions and lost a fumble, while Ryan Longwell missed two field goals.

 The Falcons stormed out to a 7–0 lead by driving 76 yards on the opening drive, including an 18-yard reception and 12-yard run by running back Warrick Dunn, scoring with Vick's 10-yard touchdown pass to Shawn Jefferson.
-Then over the next three plays, but at the end of the Packers next drive, Atlanta linebacker Mark Simoneau blocked Josh Bidwell's punt and Artie Ulmer recovered it in the end zone for a touchdown to increase their lead to 14–0.
-The Packers responded with a drive to the Atlanta 20-yard line.
+Then over the next three plays, but at the end of the Packers' next drive, Falcons linebacker Mark Simoneau blocked Josh Bidwell's punt and Artie Ulmer recovered it in the end zone for a touchdown to increase their lead to 14–0.
+The Packers responded with a drive to the Falcons' 20-yard line.
 But after Brady Smith sacked Favre for a 9-yard loss, Longwell missed a 47-yard field goal attempt.

-Early in the second quarter, cornerback Tyrone Williams, a blocker on Green Bay's punt return team ran into returner Eric Metcalf.
-As a result, Metcalf muffed the kick and Atlanta fullback George Layne recovered the ball on Green Bay's 21-yard line.
-Packers coach Mike Sherman did not challenge the call, a mistake considering replays showed the punted ball bouncing off a Falcons player's left shoulder.
+Early in the second quarter, cornerback Tyrone Williams, a blocker on the Packers' punt return team ran into returner Eric Metcalf.
+As a result, Metcalf muffed the kick and Falcons fullback George Layne recovered the ball on the Packers' 21-yard line.
+Packers head coach Mike Sherman did not challenge the call, a mistake considering replays showed the punted ball bouncing off a Falcons player's left shoulder.
 Sherman said he spoke with an official on the field, "but he [mistakenly] led me to believe it would not be reviewable."
-Four plays after the turnover, T. J. Duckett's 6-yard touchdown run increased Atlanta's lead to 21–0.
-Green Bay responded by driving to a first and goal situation on the Atlanta 1-yard line, but over the next three plays, Favre threw two incomplete passes and Ahman Green was tackled by Smith and safety Johndale Carty for a 1-yard loss.
+Four plays after the turnover, T. J. Duckett's 6-yard touchdown run increased the Falcons' lead to 21–0.
+The Packers responded by driving to a first and goal situation on the Falcons' 1-yard line, but over the next three plays, Favre threw two incomplete passes and Ahman Green was tackled by Smith and safety Johndale Carty for a 1-yard loss.
 On fourth down and 2, Green was dropped for a 4-yard loss by nose tackle Ellis Johnson.
 Then Vick led the Falcons 90 yards in 16 plays, one of them a 21-yard run by Dunn, to go up 24–0 on Jay Feely's 22-yard field goal on the last play of the half.